AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 was recorded along with the various observational values that were available to feed into a heuristic.
 This data fed into a size model that produced a size estimating heuristic.
-The models developed so far seem reasonbly accurate, with an R^2 value of around 0.6.
+The models developed so far seem reasonably accurate, with an R^2 value of around 0.6.

-The time impact of inlining was measured by capturing CPU cycles expended in the jit between the time inlining had finished an the time the native code was generated (notably, this omits the time spent inlining, which is more difficult to meaure).
+The time impact of inlining was measured by capturing CPU cycles expended in the jit between the time inlining had finished and the time the native code was generated (notably, this omits the time spent inlining, which is more difficult to measure).
 Modelling showed this time was closely related to the overall emitted size of the method, which was shown to be fairly reliably estimated by the sum of an initial time estimate plus the size impact of each successive inline.

-The performance impact of inlienes was measured by enabling hardware performance monitoring counters to capture the number of instructions retired as the jitted code ran.
+The performance impact of inlines was measured by enabling hardware performance monitoring counters to capture the number of instructions retired as the jitted code ran.
 Inlines were measured in isolation, one by one, and the difference in instructions retired was attributed